LZHMS/RMaPLe/README.md

 From the results, it can be analyzed that the ViT-B/16 architecture consistently achieves higher accuracy compared to ResNet50 when used as the backbone visual encoder.
 This suggests that the ViT-B/16 structure helps to resist label noise and enhance the robustness of the model.

 ### MaPLe and RMaPLe
+Based on the experimental results of CoOP and RCoOP, we further optimize the loss function design and adopt unified curriculum learning.
+We conduct experiments using ViT16 as the backbone network and derive corresponding conclusions:
++ Comparing the experimental results above, our improved RMaPLe shows significantly greater improvement over MaPLe at different noise ratios, indicating its stronger noise robustness;
++ Additionally, further experimentation reveals that the incorporation of the GCE loss function leads to significant improvements in both cases.
+However, MaPLe seems to perform better in low-noise scenarios, while RMaPLe demonstrates the ability to withstand more severe noise.

 ## References
 + [CoOp](https://github.com/KaiyangZhou/CoOp)